Can you cross the county line to get a vaccine?

 As for Sedgwick, Harvey, Reno, and Butler County, the health directors in those counties are discouraging it.
 They said there are not enough vaccines to go around.

-“There is limited vaccine and KDHE has said that we’ll be getting vaccine on a weekly basis, but it just really hard to know because they don’t know,” said health director Adrienne Byrne.
+“There is a limited vaccine, and KDHE has said that we’ll be getting vaccine on a weekly basis, but it just really hard to know because they don’t know,” said health director Adrienne Byrne.

 Fifth-grade teacher Allen Gallaway said he is teaching remote students because he is considered high risk for the virus.